 Group key handshake message 2 is an EAPOL-Key frame with the Key Type subfield equal to 0.
 The Key Data field can be empty.

 […]

+TGbe editor: Insert the following figure and paragraphs after the description on Figure 12-36 (GTK KDE format) in the fifth paragraph

+The format of the MLO GTK KDE is shown in Figure 12-36 (GTK KDE format)